aardjon/trad/doc/architecture.md

 [section 10](10-quality-requirements) for their descriptions.

 The mobile app will be written in [Dart 3](https://dart.dev/), mainly because we want to learn this language.
+The scraper part will be implemented in Python, mainly because of the availability of very useful third-party packages.
+We are aware of the negative impact Python may have on some of our quality goals (mainly QREQ-2), but we are optimistic that the scraper will stay small enough and that we can compensate it.

 We are using [Git](https://github.com/Headbucket/trad) for version control, all software parts are stored in a single [Github repository](https://github.com/Headbucket/trad) (monorepo).

 ## 4.1 Flexibility, Maintainability, Testability (QREQ-1, QREQ-2, QREQ-3, QREQ-6)